How can we help you today?

 • Comfortable space or online setup

-Why it’s a good fit: If you’re passionate about health and mindfulness, this is a fulfilling business that lets you teach, inspire, and grow a loyal following.
+Why it’s a good fit: If you’re passionate about health and mindfulness, this business lets you teach, inspire, and build a loyal community.

 34. Health coaching

-Health coaches guide clients toward better lifestyle choices, whether it’s weight loss, energy management, or habit changes.
-You don’t need to be a doctor—but credibility, experience, and certifications go a long way.
-It’s often conducted remotely, making it highly flexible.
+Health coaches guide clients toward better lifestyle choices, whether that involves energy management, habit changes, stress reduction, or general wellness goals.
+You don’t need to be a doctor, but credibility, experience, and certifications can help.

 How to get started:

-• Choose a focus area: fitness, sleep, energy, stress reduction, etc.
+• Choose a focus area, such as fitness, sleep, energy, or stress reduction.

-• Offer 1-on-1 coaching, group programs, or digital resources
+• Offer one-on-one coaching, group programs, or digital resources.

 Startup requirements: